needle-tools/needle-tools.github.io/ar-simulation/Readme.md

 - There's an open issue with Cubemap creation in Editor (necessary for Environment Probe simulation).
 [Issue Tracker](https://issuetracker.unity3d.com/product/unity/issues/guid/1215635)
 - Device Simulator disables Mouse input completely - we're working around that here but be aware when you try to create Android / iOS apps that also support mouse.
 [Forum Thread](https://forum.unity.com/threads/new-device-simulator-preview.751067/page-4#post-5952482)
 - in 2020.1 and 2020.2, even when you enable "New Input System", the Input System package is not installed in package manager.
 You have to install it manually.
 [Forum Thread](https://forum.unity.com/threads/new-input-system-not-installed-in-2020-1-after-enabling-it.908027/)
+- switching from a scene with Object Tracking to a scene with Image Tracking on device crashes Android apps (we'll report a bug soon)

 ### Contact